zavolanlab/mirflowz/README.md

 this workflow has very few individual dependencies.
 It does, however, require that [Singularity][singularity] to be installed.

-> **NOTE:** that `Singularity` is automatically loaded on the sciCORE system.
+> **NOTE:** `Singularity` is automatically loaded on the sciCORE system.
 To avoid conflicts, comment out or delete `singularity` in the file `environment.yml` before you create the virtual environment.

 ## Testing
 Several tests are prepared to check the integrity of the workflow.